ngnmhieu/dotvim/README.md

 ```
 Ctrl-w = tells Vim to resize viewports to be of equal size.

+Ctrl-[HJKL] will move the current viewport to the edges.

-Ctrl-w r will rotate windows to the r_ght.
+Ctrl-w r will rotate windows to the right.

 Ctrl-w R will rotate windows to the left.
 ```